Base32 Encoder/Decoder

 - ASCII Converter - Convert text to ASCII codes and vice versa with multiple formats

-- JSON Formatter & Converter - Format, validate, minify and beautify JSON data with error detection
+- XML Formatter & Viewer - Format, validate, and visualize XML documents with tree view, syntax highlighting, and error detection